sciencefmhub/sciencefmhub.github.io/content/en/docs/tutorials/cloudbank/account.md

 4. MPI is available on Rivanna
 5. TF and pytorch is available on Rivanna
 6. Jupyter notebooks can be run on Rivanna or Google Collab

+## Honor Policy

+1. The project you do must be part of an approved project.
+2. You must not use cloudbank and its clouds for personal projects.
+3. You must not use cloudbank and its clouds for bitcoin mining.
+4. In case publications and reports be written based on usage form our cloudbank account, you must include it in an Acknowledgement statement and notify us with a copy of the report.
+Please note that the report may be made publically available.